wooden33/BanG/README.md

 conda activate panta-env
 ```

-Execute the following command to the project related dependencies:
+Execute the following command to install the project related dependencies:
 ```
 poetry install
 ```

-##### Export the dependencies to a file
+##### Export the dependencies to a file (optional)
 ```
 conda env export --no-builds | grep -v "^prefix: " > panta-env.yml
 ```

-Please update the `pyproject.toml` file with the latest dependencies, if you have added or modified any new dependencies.
+You can update the `pyproject.toml` file with the latest dependencies, if you have added or modified any new dependencies.

 ### Configuration: Select LLM Model, Source File, and Parameters